kubernetes/enhancements/keps/sig-apps/4650-stateful-set-update-claim-template/README.md

    - If `spec.updateStrategy.type` is `OnDelete`,
      Only update the PVC when the Pod is deleted.

-4. When updating the PVC in-place, if we also re-create the Pod, update the PVC after old Pod deleted, together with creating new pod.
+4. When patching the PVC, if we also re-create the Pod, update the PVC after old Pod deleted, together with creating new pod.
    Otherwise, if pod is not changed, update the PVC only.